inducer/hedge/doc/manual/installing.rst

     $ cd hedge-VERSION # if you're not there already
     $ sudo python setup.py install

-Get some coffee while hedge (and its dependencies) are installed.
+Get some coffee while hedge and its dependencies are installed.
 If you get no errors, congratulations!
 You have successfully built hedge.

+For your information: This step in the installation will automatically download and install (or update) the correct versions of the following
+packages:

+ * Pytools
+ * Pymbolic
+ * PyUblas
+ * MeshPy

 Success!
 So what now?
 ---------------------